nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_allergies_and_adverse_reactions.md

 {% include custom/section.warnbanner.html %}

 ## Allergies and Adverse Reactions Section Content##
 The Allergies and adverse reactions section carries information about the patient's allergies and adverse reactions.
-Elements should be formatted as sub headings in any html sent.
+Elements should be formatted as sub headings in any HTML sent.

 <table style="width:100%;max-width: 100%;">
  <thead>